Witiko/scm-at-arqmath3/paper/main.md

 Deep transformer models

-:   To model text, we used [the pre-trained roberta-base model][roberta-base]
+:   To model text, we used [pre-trained `roberta-base` model][roberta-base]
     [@liu2019roberta].

      ![learning-curves][]

+    Related work shows that accurate domain-specialized representations can be obtained by continuous training, i.e. adaptation, using masked language modeling (MLM) on domain-specific unlabeled texts, in medicine [@rasmy2021med], biology [@lee2020biobert], and other scientific texts [@beltagy2019scibert].
+Previous work [@peng2021mathbertap;
+    @shen2021mathbertap] performs continuous MLM training on scientific texts, or the math formulae thereof [@jo2021modeling].
+However, all the aforementioned works treats math as plain text and only few [@gong2022continual] promote math-specific representations in the model adaptation.
+This motivated us to experiment with adaptation incorporating specific encodings for non-textual expressions.

     To model text and math in the LaTeX format, we replaced the tokenizer of `roberta-base` with our text and math tokenizer.
 Then, we extended the vocabulary of our model with the *[MATH]* and *[/MATH]* special tokens and with the tokens recognized by our LaTeX tokenizer, and we randomly initialized weights for the new tokens.
-Then, we fine-tuned our model on our text + LaTeX dataset for one epoch using [the masked language modeling objective of RoBERTa][03-finetune-roberta] [@liu2019roberta] and a learning rate of 10⁻⁵ with a linear decay to zero, see the learning curves in Figure~<#fig:learning-curves>.
-We called our model MathBERTa and [released it to the HuggingFace Model Hub.][mathberta]⸴[^mathberta-related-work]
+We fine-tuned our model on our text + LaTeX dataset for one epoch using [the MLM objective of RoBERTa][03-finetune-roberta] [@liu2019roberta] and a learning rate of 10⁻⁵ with a linear decay to zero, see the learning curves in Figure~<#fig:learning-curves>.
+We called our model MathBERTa and [released it to the HF Model Hub.][mathberta]

  [03-finetune-roberta]: https://github.com/witiko/scm-at-arqmath3 (file 03-finetune-roberta.ipynb)
  [04-train-word2vec]: https://github.com/witiko/scm-at-arqmath3 (file 04-train-word2vec.ipynb)

- [^mathberta-related-work]: The task of *language modeling* is to predict a
-    token of interest from the surrounding context.
-Specifically, in masked language modeling (MLM), the task is to predict a masked token from the surrounding, bidirectional context. @devlin2019bert demonstrate that
-    MLM as the objective of a transformer-based encoder [@vaswani2017attention] can learn accurate, task-agnostic representations that can be fine-tuned to downstream tasks, reaching superior performance to previous approaches.
-    @liu2019roberta further show the scalability of this approach, showing further gains by scaling the size of the unsupervised training set.

-    Related work shows that more accurate domain-specialized representations can be obtained by continuous training, i.e. *adaptation* using MLM on domain-specific unlabeled texts, in medicine [@rasmy2021med], biology [@lee2020biobert], or, closer to our work, scientific texts [@beltagy2019scibert].
-Previous works [@peng2021mathbertap;
-    @shen2021mathbertap] perform continuous MLM training on
-    scientific texts, or the math formulae thereof [@jo2021modeling].
-However, all the mentioned works treat mathematical formulae as plain text and few works [@gong2022continual] promote math-specific representations in the model adaptation.
-This motivates us to experiment with adaptation incorporating specific encodings for non-textual expressions.

  [learning-curves]: learning-curves.pdf "Learning curves of MathBERTa on our text + LaTeX dataset (in-domain) and the European Constitution (out-of-domain).
 The ongoing descent of in-domain validation loss indicates that the performance of the model improved over time, but has not converged and would benefit from further training.
 The ongoing descent of out-of-domain validation loss shows that improvements on scientific texts do not come at the price of other non-scientific domains."
  [mathberta]: https://huggingface.co/witiko/mathberta